eonist/eonist.github.io/_posts/_2023-10-18-app-store-gotchas.md

 ### Testflight
 Great tutorial for adding an app to test-flight: https://reinteractive.com/posts/344-how-to-upload-your-ios-app-to-testflight-for-distribution-beta

-1. The **first build** of your app must be approved by TestFlight App Review (This build is automatically sent for review when you add it to a group.)
+1. The first build of your app must be approved by TestFlight App Review (This build is automatically sent for review when you add it to a group.)
-2. Upload a beta build to appstore connect (Builds remain active for **90 days after upload**)
+2. To upload a beta build to App Store Connect, select the build you want to upload and click 'Add to TestFlight'.
+Builds remain active for 90 days after upload.
-3. Internal testers (100 org memebers)
-4. External testers (10k people) email addresses or by enabling and sharing a public link ( go to your app’s TestFlight page, click an existing group, and click Enable Public Link.)
+3. Internal testers (100 org members) and external testers (10k people) can be invited via email or by enabling and sharing a public link.
+To enable a public link, go to your app's TestFlight page, click an existing group, and click 'Enable Public Link'.
-5. When sharing your app with external testers, you’ll need to let them know what to test and any other important information relevant to testing.
-Provide these details on your app’s Test Information page in App Store Connect.
+4. When sharing your app with external testers, provide details on your app's Test Information page in App Store Connect.

 ### App review:
 - Read this: https://developer.apple.com/app-store/review/guidelines/